Patri Satish Kumar

-Patri Satish Kumar is an Indian Carnatic musician and composer, who is an exponent of the Mridangam, an Indian percussion instrument.
+Patri Satish Kumar is an Indian Carnatic musician who is an exponent of the Mridangam, an Indian percussion instrument.
 He has been conferred with the prestigious Sangeet Natak Akademy award by the Government of India in the year 2020.
-He has also received an Honorary Doctorate from the University of Berkeley, California for his outstanding endeavors in the field of Mridangam and for his special innovations and immense contribution to world music.
 Patri is also the recipient of the Global Peace Award for the year 2018 from the Universal Socio Cultural Association in collaboration with Philanthropic Society India – International.

 Early life

 Patri was born into a family immersed in the world of Carnatic music on the 3rd of August, 1970 to Sri Kesava Rao and Smt.
 Padmavathi Kesava Rao.
 Being a third generation musician, he was introduced to the mridangam at the age of 3 by his mother Smt.
 Padmavathi, a renowned violinist from Vizianagaram.
 He gave his very first public performance at the tender age of 7.
 His training was under three legendary gurus – R. Sree Ramachandramurthy, V.A.
 Swamy and V. Narasimham.